pgadmin-org/pgadmin4/docs/en_US/move_objects.rst

 `Move Objects Dialog`:index:
 ****************************

-Use the *Move Objects* dialog to to move database objects from one tablespace to another tablespace.
+Use the *Move Objects* dialog to move database objects from one tablespace to another tablespace.

 The *Move Objects* dialog organizes the movement of database objects with the